pcon-jsr/The-Many-Faced-Bot/README.md

 # The-Many-Faced-Bot
 It is a BOT that can recognise anyone whose Face is present in the database.
 GOT fans will get it!! ;p

+**Isn't it pretty cool to have a BOT recognise your face and unlock your laptop with a welcome sound?
+Sounds like Jarvis!!**

+**If you are interested in building such a BOT, Welcome to Braavos..
+Together let's build *The-Many-Faced-Bot***

 ## Introduction
 Folks going through deeplearning must have come across the google's fascinating research paper *FaceNet* and it's *Triplet Loss* which is the best possible face-recognition algorithm right now. *To understand the concept of Triplet Loss quickly go and checkout this [blog](https://towardsdatascience.com/siamese-network-triplet-loss-b4ca82c1aec8)*.
-**In this project, I have trained a model on the basis of the paper and used that model to make this BOT.**
+**In this project, I have trained a model on the basis of the paper and used that model to make this BOT and a working prototype is ready**
 ## Workflow of the prototype
 1. To register new user, The-Many-Faced-Bot detects the face->crops the face->Stores the face of the user.
 2. To recognise a user, The-Many-Faced-Bot detects the face->crops the face->checks the similarity of this new face with the other faces in the database and gives the result obtained.